tvtaerum/cGANs_housekeeping/README.md

 Needless to say, the steam needs to be prepared for interruptions.
 Even with preparation, attempts to restart can result in warnings about model and/or layers being trainable=False, dimensions of weights being incompatable for discriminate, generative, and gan models, and optimizations that collapse.
 It's important to note that cGAN will not properly restart unless you resolve the issues of what is trainable, what are the correct dimensions, and what are viable models.
 If your only interest is in examining weights and optimization, then warning messages can often be ignored.
 If you wish to restart from where you left off, then you ignore warning messages at considerable risk.

 Once issues with dimensions and what is trainable are resolved, there are then problems where models suffer from model collapse when attempts are made to restart the cGAN.
 What happened?
-If you wish to continue executing the stream you need to handle the GAN model as a new instance using the loaded discriminator and generator models.
-After all, the GAN model is there only to constrain the make the discriminator and generator work together.
+If you wish to continue executing the program, my experience is you need to handle the GAN model as a new instance using the loaded discriminator and generator models.
+After all, the GAN model is there only to constrain and make the discriminator and generator work together.

 Restarting a cGAN requires saving models and their optimizations in case they are required after each epoch.
 When saving a model, the layers that get saved are those which are trainable.
 It's worth recalling that the discriminator model is set to trainable=False within the gan model.
 Depending on the requirements, there may also be layers which are set to trainable=False.
 In order to save the models, and recover the fixed weights, the weights must temporarily be set to trainable=True.
 The following code fragment is required when saving the discriminator model:
 ```Python